TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

 # T-Shirt Recommendation System

+### [Find the whole code [here](https://github.com/TanayY/100DaysofMLCode/blob/master/T-shirt%20Recommendation/AppliedAIWorkshop.ipynb).
+Download the file as it is huge to load]

 In this blog I will take you through some important concepts on which the whole T-shirt Recommendation System is built.

 I learnt to make this system back in summer by following the Introductory course by [Applied AI Course](https://www.appliedaicourse.com/)